What Is Crypto Futures Trading? Complete Guide

 • Margin – Your initial deposit, also known as collateral.
 If your position moves against you, this is the first thing to get hit.
 Learn how it relates to margin calls.

 • Funding Rate – A recurring payment between longs and shorts (usually every 8 hours).
 It helps futures prices stay close to spot, but can eat into your profits if you hold too long.
-(You can estimate this using our funding rate calculator).
+(Estimate yours using the funding rate calculator).

 • Liquidation – The automatic closure of your trade when losses hit your margin.
 It’s how exchanges protect themselves — not you.
-You can simulate it using our liquidation price calculator.
+You can simulate it using the liquidation price calculator.

 USDT-Margined vs. Coin-Margined

-• USDT-Margined Futures: Most beginners start here.
+• USDT-Margined Futures: Most retail traders start here.
 Profits and losses are settled in dollars (USDT), which makes it easier to track gains and losses without exposure to crypto price swings.

 • Coin-Margined Futures: These settle in crypto (like BTC or ETH).
 They carry double exposure — your margin and your P&L fluctuate with the underlying asset.

-Don’t rush in blind.
-Futures trading isn’t just buying and hoping — it’s managing risk at every level: entry, leverage, margin, and exit.
-Read our risk management guide for a 10-step checklist before you enter your first position.
+Futures trading isn’t just buying and hoping.
+It’s managing risk at every level: entry, leverage, margin, and exit.
+Read the risk management guide for a 10-step checklist before you enter your first position.

 What Can Go Wrong?
 (Risks Traders Underestimate)